About Theraplay

 Core Concepts

 Theraplay uses practitioner guidance to create playful and caring child-adult interactions that foster joyful shared experiences.
 These activities build attunement and understanding of each other – replicating early relationship experiences that are proven to lead to secure attachment.
-The interactions are personal, physical and fun – a natural way for everyone to experience the healing power of being together.
-Theraplay interactions focus on four essential qualities found in healthy parent-child relationships: structure, engagement, nurture, and challenge.
+The sessions are personal, physical and fun – a natural way for everyone to experience the healing power of being together.
+Theraplay sessions focus on four essential qualities found in healthy parent-child relationships: structure, engagement, nurture, and challenge.